hacker01x/abhinavsingwal/README.md

 Hi.. 👋
 My name is Abhinav.
 I love coding and like to learn about new technologies.
 I have completed my Diploma in CSE.
 I have good knowledge of programming languages like Python, Java and JavaScript.
 I am currenty Pursuing my B-tech degree in CSSE from AKTU.
 I have developed python projects for Raspberry Pi and Web.
-I have also good knowledge of Django, Django REST FRAMEWORK and Machine Learning.
+I have also good knowledge of Django, Django REST Framework and Machine Learning.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 - 🔭 I’m currently Learning Django and Machine Learning.